-Reporting a suspected phishing email
+How to report a suspected phishing email to Apple

 Apple cares about its users’ safety, and will help deal with phishing emails.
 You can forward an email that you believe is phishing to the email address email@example.com by using the Message > Forward As Attachment option in the Menu Bar, which will allow Apple to review the details of the email and forward it to the proper law enforcement agencies to deal with the problem.

 A separate email address is also available for any emails that are pretending to be Apple services.
 Apple likes to deal with these situations a little more… personally.
 The email address to report these kinds of emails, which may include pretending to be representatives from the App Store, iTunes, or online Apple Store is firstname.lastname@example.org.